Deeds in Texas

 There is no rule at this stage requiring one to choose a specific remedy to the exclusion of the others.
 It may well be the better option to pursue all available remedies simultaneously.

-What the Attorney Needs from the Client
+What does the attorney need from the client?

 When a client needs a deed prepared, the existing warranty deed to the property should be provided to the attorney along with a copy of the sales contract and title commitment.
 Since Texas is a community property state, the client should supply the marital status of the parties and the names of spouses, if any.
 The client should also explain if there will be any exceptions or reservations from the conveyance (a mineral interest, for example).